Geography of the Soviet Union: Resources in Siberia

 Although its historical, political, economic, and cultural ties bound it firmly to Europe, the Soviet Union was, with the inclusion of Siberia, also an Asian country.
 In the post-World War II period, Siberia became known as a new frontier because of its treasure of natural resources.
 As resource stocks were depleted in the heavily populated European section, tapping the less accessible but vital riches east of the Urals became a national priority.
 The best example of this process is fuels and energy.
 The depletion of readily accessible fuel resources west of the Urals caused development and exploitation to shift to the inhospitable terrain of western Siberia, which in the 1970s and 1980s displaced the Volga-Ural and the southern European regions as the country's primary supplier of fuel and energy.
 Fierce cold, permafrost, and persistent flooding made this exploitation costly and difficult.

 Environmental concerns

-One of the many impacts of the approach to the environment in the USSR is the Aral Sea (see status in 1989 and 2014).
+One of the many impacts of the approach to the environment in the USSR is the Aral Sea.

 The Soviet Union transformed, often radically, the country's physical environment.
 In the 1970s and 1980s, Soviet citizens, from the highest officials to ordinary factory workers and farmers, began to examine negative aspects of this transformation and to call for more prudent use of natural resources and greater concern for environmental protection.